REMP Lab Director

 REMP Lab Research Assistants (Current)

-Alex Griffin (she/her) is currently pursuing an MA in Clinical Mental Health Counseling at the University of San Diego.
+Alex Griffin (she/her) is master's student specializing in Clinical Mental Health Counseling at the University of San Diego.
 She received a Bachelor’s in Psychology and minor in Philosophy at the University of San Diego in 2023.
-Alex joined the REMP lab in the Fall of 2022.
+Alex joined the REMP lab in Fall 2022.

 Alex's goals are putting research into practice through education, training, and promotion of inclusivity and intersectionality in her clinical mental health counseling practices.
 She plans on pursing either a Counseling Psychology or Clinical Psychology PhD.

-Marisa Kamin (she/her) is currently a senior majoring in Psychology and Sociology and minoring in Philosophy at the University of San Diego.
-Marisa joined the REMP lab in the Fall of 2024.
+Marisa Kamin (she/her) is a senior majoring in Psychology and Sociology and minoring in Philosophy at the University of San Diego.
+Marisa joined the REMP lab in Fall 2024.

 While in the lab, Marisa’s project includes a literature review for her independent study.
 This project aims to explore the relationship between parental racial identity and child self-esteem in Asian American undergraduates.
 In doing so, Marisa seeks to understand how family racial socialization and identity dynamics shape individual self-esteem and perception within the Asian American community.